usnistgov/oscal-xproc3/README.md

 `lib` can be cleaned up, and restored, more or less with impunity, but if it disappears or its contents are renamed, rearranged or altered, things will cease working - see its [readme](./lib/readme.md) for more information.

 Next to `lib`, each project is kept in its own separate folder.
 There, the project will have its own **readme.md**.
-While projects may rely on the shared libraries, each one is considered to be discrete and independent from others unless and except where noted otherwise.
+While projects may rely on the shared libraries, each one is considered as its own starting point -- while a project such as `xspec` can also help to support others.
+Projects can not only 'cross-pollinate', but also call one another's logic directly as long as all resources are available.

-One such project is [smoketest](./smoketest), devoted to testing the software installation both in its basic and fully configured forms.
+One such project is [smoketest](./smoketest), devoted to testing the software installation both in its basic installation and fully configured and equipped.

 [The `testing` directory](./testing) contains tests and logic applicable to the repository or its contents, such as Schematron governing usage of XProc or other formats - XML-based code introspection.
 As this is still in development, it can be expected to change and grow.